 New College Structure, Educational Plan and Buildings Master Plan

-Adopting this new educational model will best ensure that Padua College provides a comprehensive and inclusive curriculum, characterised by excellent teaching that encourages every student with the opportunity to fulfil their potential.
+These developments are designed to ensure that Padua College provides a comprehensive and inclusive curriculum, characterised by excellent teaching that encourages every student to fulfil their potential.

 The session is 60 minutes long and is designed to be run as an open forum for discussion.
 This allows parents to ask Elevate Study Skills Experts any questions they have about being the parent of a Se..